User Manual / Field types

 This section will be present in all ContentTypes and allows for a few different options:

-This will determine when the record will be published if used in conjuction with the status "Timed publish".
+This will determine when the record will be published if used in conjunction with the status "Timed publish".

 This will allow for the record to be depublished after a certain date and time.